-Building your new home form an economical online house plan is the way to go today, but what about the final costs decor such as wood floors, window treatments, carpet, not to mention new appliances.
+Building your new home from an economical online house plan is the way to go today, but what about the final costs of decor such as wood floors, window treatments, and carpet, not to mention new appliances.
 The Plan Collection has some suggestions for how to find the right appliances for your new home plan in this $25 billion dollar industry.

 The latest new appliances are based on the expected increases in new home construction and consumer spending, so the demand for household appliances will most likely see a significant increase over the next five years.
 Consumers still purchase appliances based on cost.